bhogend1/sic1/README.md

 * Allow the program to include any type of random-effects regression (e.g. xtreg, xtlogit, xtcloglog, ...).
 * Let the program issue the warning "What the hell are you doing?" when a user specifies a string variable for regression.

-### Exercise 4
+### Exercise 5
 ```
 net install ekhb, from(https://raw.github.com/bhogend1/ekhb/master/)
 help ekhb
 ```
 * What command is at the basis of the ekhb estimates?
-* Which two command lines make the program show the results?
+* What two command lines make the program show the results?

 # Session 3